Scope & content

 - 6 pages typescript, reminiscences by Marion Hall Best of childhood & family life in Dubbo, schooldays at Frensham, with notes on family history (2 copies, each with annotations by Marion Hall Best)

-- 12 pages manuscript account of one of Marion Hall Best's most important clients of the 1960s & the architects, artists, designers & makers whose work was used in commissions associated with this client (including Clement Meadmore, Peter Chambers, Eero Saarinen, Leonard French, Robert Klippel, Norman Parker, Herman Miller, Mona Hessing, Vaughan Davidson, Marimekko, Gordon Andrews, Peter Hall) – intended to be inserted into MHB/A/1
+- 12 pages manuscript account of one of Marion Hall Best's most important clients, Dick and Joan Crebbin and family & the architects, artists, designers & makers whose work was used in commissions associated with this client (including Clement Meadmore, Peter Chambers, Eero Saarinen, Leonard French, Robert Klippel, Norman Parker, Herman Miller, Mona Hessing, Vaughan Davidson, Marimekko, Gordon Andrews, Peter Hall) – intended to be inserted into MHB/A/1

 - 4 pages typescript, with annotations, version of MHB/A/5

-- 2 pages of heavily-annotated typescript, numbered 85-86, an account of the 1971 Society of Interior Designers Rooms on View exhibition
+- 2 pages of heavily-annotated typescript, numbered 85-86, an account of the Society of Interior Designers' Rooms on View 1971 exhibition

 - 19 pages typescript (photocopy) titled "The Decorative arts of the Twentieth century with Marion Best", compiled by Caroline [Simpson] in Oct 1981 from Marion Hall Best's own written reminiscences & published in 'Art and Australia' Winter 1982 pp.455-460